hajame/rakkeri/README.md

 Räkkeri let's you perform the following workflow:

-1. Define your project tasks (Write introduction)
+1. Define your project tasks (e.g. "Write introduction")
-2. Sort your project tasks into categories (Writing)
+2. Sort your project tasks into categories (e.g. "Writing")
 3. Define initial time estimates for each task
 4. Start time tracking for a task